joshbegley/nyt-latest/README.md

 `Oftentimes in the NHL, it's not how you start; it's how you finish.`\
 https://nytimes.com/athletic/7003048/2026/01/28/wild-blackhawks-takeaways-jesper-wallstedt/

-**Iga Świątek adds to Coco Gauff criticism of omnipresent Australian Open cameras**\
+**Iga Świątek adds to Coco Gauff criticism of Australian Open cameras: 'Are we animals in the zoo?'**\
 `The world No. 2 asked if tennis players were “animals in a zoo” following a quarterfinal loss to Elena Rybakina`\
 https://nytimes.com/athletic/7003516/2026/01/28/tennis-australian-open-cameras-player-privacy-gauff-swiatek/